 - Do not place the bench in an unstable position where it might accidentally fall over. - Do not play carelessly with or stand on the bench.
-Using it as a tool or stepladder or for any other purpose might result in accident or injury. - Only one person should sit on the bench at a time, in order to prevent the possibility of accident or injury. - If the bench screws become loose due to extensive long-term use, tighten them periodically using the included tool.
+Using it as a tool or stepladder or for any other purpose might result in accident or injury. - Only one person should sit on the bench at a time, in order to prevent the possibility of accident or injury. - (CVP-409) Do not attempt to adjust the bench height while sitting on the bench, since this can cause excessive force to be imposed on the adjustment mechanism, possibly resulting in damage to the mechanism or even injury. - If the bench screws become loose due to extensive long-term use, tighten them periodically using the included tool.